 Shani Dev, Rahu, and Ketu

 These Lords love the color black.
 This is exactly why you can offer black sesame seeds and black lentils to these Lords in order to get blessed from them.
 In addition, mustard oil is used for making different foods to be offered to Shani Dev.

-She is the goddess of knowledge and intellect.
+Devi Saraswati is the goddess of knowledge and intellect.
 Khichdi is often offered to goddess Saraswati in order to please her.
-Boondi is very desirable offering to Goddess Saraswati.
+Boondi is a very desirable offering to Goddess Saraswati.
 It is advised to offer the Prasad to the deity and share it among her devotees.

-The god of wealth is fond of all things yellow especially laddoos.
+The god of wealth, Lord Kubera is fond of all things yellow especially laddoos.
 You can also make yellow custard or kheer to please him.

 Considered to be another form of Goddess Durga herself, she is worshiped for strength.
-Rice is prepared along with kheer, vegetables, and sweets to please her.
+Rice is prepared along with kheer, vegetables, and sweets to please Maa Kali.

 For Devis, traditionally, there would be blood sacrifices – goats, buffaloes, birds.
 Bhudevi, the earth goddess, is considered to be a cow whose milk sustains everyone.
 In the form of Gauri, she gives milk, and in the form of Kali, she drinks blood – the cycle of life, as it were.
-This is to emphasize the idea that whenever you eat, you’ve killed something, sacrificed someone, offered bali.(Last Updated On: November 6, 2019)
+This is to emphasize the idea that whenever you eat, you’ve killed something, sacrificed someone, or offered Bali.